-Wildlife Holidays in the Masai Mara
+Wildlife Holidays in the Maasai Mara

-The Masai Mara needs no introduction; this remarkable reserve is perhaps the world’s most famous wildlife destination.
+The Maasai Mara needs no introduction; this remarkable reserve is perhaps the world’s most famous wildlife destination.
 The setting for countless documentaries, the Mara plays host to one of nature’s most spectacular events – the Great Migration – when millions of Blue Wildebeest, along with vast numbers of Plains Zebra, Topi and Thomson’s Gazelle, travel up from Tanzania to graze the seasonally rich grasslands.
-It is these grasslands that give the reserve its name; ‘mara’ means ‘spotted’ in the Masai language – a reference to the scattered trees that characterise the otherwise unbroken landscape.
+It is these grasslands that give the reserve its name; ‘mara’ means ‘spotted’ in the Maasai language – a reference to the scattered trees that characterise the otherwise unbroken landscape.
 Although the migration is undoubtedly the jewel in the crown, the reserve supports a year-round embarrassment of riches.
 There are few better places for encountering Africa’s most sought-after wild creatures, and none where it is possible to do so in more dramatically beautiful surroundings.

 Our Specialist Recommends

-The Magic of Kenya's Masai Mara
+Operations Manager - Alison SteelThe Magic of Kenya's Maasai Mara

-The Masai Mara National Reserve itself extends over around 1510 square kilometres, and is surrounded by additional conservancies and community lands, many of which also support high densities of wildlife.
+The Maasai Mara National Reserve itself extends over around 1510 square kilometres, and is surrounded by additional conservancies and community lands, many of which also support high densities of wildlife.
 Furthermore, the Greater Mara region forms an integral part of the wider Serengeti-Mara ecosystem which, together with the Serengeti National Park in Tanzania, covers over 25,000 square kilometres.
 This protected area contains some of the most productive habitats on Earth, and consequently is home to an essentially unrivalled natural abundance.
 Many of these species have become rare or diminished elsewhere, but here they still exist on a scarcely imaginable scale.

 Many visitors come in search of the ‘Big Five’ – Lion, Leopard, African Buffalo, African Elephant and Black Rhinoceros.
 Although this term is often used to describe the most desirable species for safari-goers, it has a complicated history, originally referring to the animals deemed most dangerous for big game hunters to pursue.
 Today, thankfully, tourists are more likely to travel with cameras than rifles, but the ‘Big Five’ retain their appeal, even though there are many other animals equally worthy of attention.
-Nevertheless, four of the five are regularly seen in the Masai Mara, with only the Black Rhino presenting a truly significant challenge.
+Nevertheless, four of the five are regularly seen in the Maasai Mara, with only the Black Rhino presenting a truly significant challenge.
 Rhinos were common until the 1960s, but a poaching epidemic in the ‘70s and ‘80s decimated their numbers, with the population crashing to a low of just 15.
 As the only entirely natural Black Rhino population in Kenya, there are hopes that the species will eventually recover – the Mara has the potential to support one of the largest populations in Africa.

 In contrast, Lions are especially numerous, and those here have been immortalised by documentaries such as the BBC’s ‘Big Cat Diary’.
 There are several thousand in the Serengeti-Mara ecosystem, with an estimated 850-900 on the Kenyan side alone; this represents one of the highest known densities in Africa, and these most social of felines are usually hard to miss.
 Although Leopards are also present in healthy numbers, they are much more elusive, staying mostly in dense cover along rivers and in rocky areas.
 Most sightings of Leopard in the Mara are in trees, where they often drag their kills to keep away from scavengers like Spotted Hyaena.